Updated: May 2026

 — High-yield accounts will still vastly outperform traditional savings even at 3.5%.

-— The gap between online banks and traditional banks remains substantial.
+— The gap between online banks and traditional banks remains substantial at any rate level.

 High-Yield Savings Accounts: The Pure Savings Play

 A high-yield savings account does one thing exceptionally well: grows your money while keeping it accessible.
-No tricks, no complications — just significantly better interest rates than traditional savings accounts.
+No check writing, no debit card, no complexity — just significantly better interest rates than traditional savings accounts with the same FDIC protection.

-These accounts function exactly like traditional savings accounts but pay 10–12 times more interest.
+These accounts function exactly like traditional savings accounts but pay 10 times more interest.
 Most are offered by online banks that skip expensive branch infrastructure and pass those savings to customers through higher APYs.
-Park $10,000 in an account earning 4.00% APY and you will earn approximately $400 over a year — versus just $39 in a traditional account at the national average.
+Park $10,000 in an account earning 4.00% APY and you earn approximately $400 over a year — versus just $38 in a traditional account at the national average of 0.38%.

 High-Yield Savings — Pros